Meat: Nutritional

-Muscle tissue is high in protein, containing all of the essential amino acids, and in most cases is a good source of zinc, vitamin B_{12}, selenium, phosphorus, niacin, vitamin B_{6}, choline, riboflavin and iron.
+Muscle tissue is high in protein, containing all the essential amino acids, and for example red meat is a good source of vitamin B_{12}, selenium, niacin, vitamin B_{6}, and iron.
 Several forms of meat are high in vitamin K. Muscle tissue is very low in carbohydrates and does not contain dietary fiber.

 The fat content of meat varies widely with the species and breed of animal, the way in which the animal was raised, what it was fed, the part of the body, and the methods of butchering and cooking.
 Wild animals such as deer are leaner than farm animals, leading those concerned about fat content to choose game such as venison.
 Decades of breeding meat animals for fatness is being reversed by consumer demand for leaner meat.
 Small amounts – in the range 3±– % – of fat deposited near the muscle fibers ("marbling") in meats can slightly improve perceived flavour, juiciness and tenderness, but contribute no more than about 5 % to overall palatability.
 Fat around meat further contains cholesterol.
 The increase in meat consumption after 1960 is associated with significant imbalances of fat and cholesterol in the human diet.